Break 4 Love

 "Break 4 Love" is a song written, produced, and recorded by Vaughan Mason, the principal member of American house-music group Raze, the song's original credited performer.
 The song, the group's only significant US hit, featured vocals by Keith Thompson and Vaughan Mason, as well as sexual sound samples by Erique Dial.
 The single peaked at number 28 on the UK Singles Chart and topped the US Billboard Hot Dance Club Play chart in 1988.
-It is still considered a classic of the early house music genre.

-The song interpolates "Today, Tomorrow and Forever" (1987) by The Castle Beat.
+The song interpolates "Today, Tomorrow and Forever" (1987) by the Castle Beat.